Cameron County is a Closed Range County as a result of election held on November 5, 1946.

 For more information about the cattle brand re-registration please visit www.tscrabrands.com

-To fill an application please visit one of our County Clerk offices at:
+To fill out an application, please visit one of our County Clerk offices at:

 Cameron County Admin.
 Bldg.